I Need Space

 It’s beneficial to have some alone time, a space where I’m away from other people.
 It’s optimal to have a physical space, like a studio, to create and store creative tools.
 There is also the idea of giving myself space, as in freedom, to make mistakes, experiment, and have silly ideas.

-A studio or designated room for art is not necessary, but it’s helpful.
-Since I’ve had a studio I have easy access to my tools, art-friendly work surfaces, and the space to leave creations sit unfinished until I can get to them again without having to put everything away after each session.
+If you are able to have a room or studio, it’s a delicious privilege!
+I now have a studio in my home so I have easy access to tools, art-friendly work surfaces, and the space to leave creations sit unfinished until I can get to them again without having to put everything away after each session.
 It’s super convenient and keeps my flow running smoothly.

 Freedom of the mind is an inside job and it’s essential for creativity.
 By definition, creativity is bringing something into the world that didn’t exist before.
 It’s hard to create something new with a closed mind or being scared to make a mistake.
-With an open mind, a mind free to explore just to see what happens, creativity flows naturally.
+With an open mind, a mind free to explore just to see what happens, creativity can flow more naturally.
 Giving yourself unedited freedom to follow your curiosities is a space rich with creative potential.

 *If you’d love to have a friend (that’s me!) send you emails of encouragement, insight and suggestions to live a creative life, then click here to sign up for CELEBRATE the newsletter.
 Or pop in here to the blog whenever the spirit moves you for a creative nudge!